 - Type sfc /scannow (or copy-paste) and press Enter.
 Then wait for the verification is 100% complete.

-- Restart your computer to check the blue screen issue is fixed or not.
+- Restart your computer to check whether the blue screen issue is fixed or not.

 Fix 6: Revert your system from a restore point